vdmrgv/react-easy-infinite-scroll-hook/README.md

 ### Can I use it with other virtualized or components libraries?

 > Yes you can!
-To use it with other libraries you must specify the correct DOM element for the `setRef` function.
+To use it with other libraries you must specify the correct DOM element for the `ref` object.

 ### Can I use it with `flex-direction: 'column-reverse'`?